cd-4/vim-yamove/README.md

 g:enableYaMoveCloseOnMoveOut | Enable to close folds when using `YaMoveOut` or `YaMoveOutDown` | 1
 g:enableYaMoveOnMultipleHits | Enable to allow escaping from lower indentations after pressing the direction twice | 1

-##### Note:

-The `YaMoveUp` and `YaMoveDown` functions will stop upon reaching a line with lesser indentation.

-If you would like to disable this, you can set `g:enableYaMoveMultipleHits = 1` (Default is `0`).
-With this set, your initial move will stop, then on a subsequent call of `YaMoveUp` or `YaMoveDown`, it will bring you to that line that blocked you.

 ## Usage

 This is entirely up to you, but I've found that a setup like this works for me: